A Modular Approach to Unclonable Cryptography: Applications

 for some negligible function $\negl()$. \end{definition}

 \begin{remark} A possible objection to the definition could be the inclusion of $m_2$ in the definition.
 The sole purpose of including $m_2$ is to help in the proof.
-Assuming $\io$ and length-doubling $\prg$, this added restriction does not rule out function classes further since, given $\io$ and $\prg$, it can be shown that any function class that satisfies the above definition without the additional puncture point has a circuit representation that satisfies the puncturing security with this additional point of puncture $m_2$. \end{remark} \begin{definition}[{Adapted from~\cite{LLQ+22}}] A copy-protection Scheme for a signature scheme with message length $n(\secparam$ and signature length $s(\secparam)$ consists of the following algorithms: \begin{itemize} \item $(\sk,\vk)\gets \gen(1^\lambda):$ on input a security parameter $1^\lambda$, returns a classical secret key $\sk$ and a classical verification key $\vk$. \item $\rho_{\sk}\gets \qkeygen(\sk):$ takes a classical secret key $\sk$ and outputs a quantum signing key $\rho_\sk$. \item $\sig\gets \sign(\rho_\sk,m):$ takes a quantum signing key $\rho_\sk$ and a message $m$ for $m \in \{0,1\}^{n(\lambda)}$, and outputs a classical signature $\sig$. \item $b\gets \verify(\vk,m,\sig)$ takes a classical verification key $\vk$, a message $m$ and a classical signature $\sig$, and outputs a bit $b$ indicating accept ($b=1$) or reject ($b=0$). \end{itemize} \paragraph*{Correctness} For every message $m\in\{0,1\}^{n(\secparam)}$, there exists a negligible function $\delta(\secparam)$, (also called the correctness precision) such that
+Assuming $\io$ and length-doubling $\prg$, this added restriction does not rule out function classes further since, given $\io$ and $\prg$, it can be shown that any function class that satisfies the above definition without the additional puncture point has a circuit representation that satisfies the puncturing security with this additional point of puncture $m_2$. \end{remark} In~\cite{BSW16}, the authors constructed a puncturable digital signature scheme from one-way functions and sub-exponentially secure indistinguishability obfuscation.
+We observe that their construction when instantiated with a post-quantum one-way function, and post-quantum sub-exponentially secure $\io$, satisfies post-quantum security. \anote{IMP: Prabhanjan, is this okay?} \begin{theorem}[{Adapted from~\cite[Theorem 3.1]{BSW16}}] Assuming post-quantum one-way function, and post-quantum sub-exponentially secure $\io$, there exists a post-quantum puncturable digital signature, see \Cref{def:puncturable-digital-signatures} \end{theorem} \begin{definition}[{Adapted from~\cite{LLQ+22}}] A copy-protection scheme for a signature scheme with message length $n(\secparam$ and signature length $s(\secparam)$ consists of the following algorithms: \begin{itemize} \item $(\sk,\vk)\gets \gen(1^\lambda):$ on input a security parameter $1^\lambda$, returns a classical secret key $\sk$ and a classical verification key $\vk$. \item $\rho_{\sk}\gets \qkeygen(\sk):$ takes a classical secret key $\sk$ and outputs a quantum signing key $\rho_\sk$. \item $\sig\gets \sign(\rho_\sk,m):$ takes a quantum signing key $\rho_\sk$ and a message $m$ for $m \in \{0,1\}^{n(\lambda)}$, and outputs a classical signature $\sig$. \item $b\gets \verify(\vk,m,\sig)$ takes a classical verification key $\vk$, a message $m$ and a classical signature $\sig$, and outputs a bit $b$ indicating accept ($b=1$) or reject ($b=0$). \end{itemize} \paragraph*{Correctness} For every message $m\in\{0,1\}^{n(\secparam)}$, there exists a negligible function $\delta(\secparam)$, (also called the correctness precision) such that

 \paragraph*{Security}

 We say that a copy-protection scheme for signatures $\cpdigitalsig=(\gen,\qkeygen,\sign,\verify)$ satisfies anti-piracy with respect to the product distribution $\mathcal{U}\otimes \mathcal{U}$ if for every efficient adversary $(\alice,\bob,\charlie)$ in Experiment~\ref{fig:product-uniform-signature-anti-piracy} there exists a negligible function $\negl()$ such that